Examples and Traps

 Example 1: For our high-value advertisers, we need to implement a web portal to provide them with more up to date information and let them feel more VIP

 No matter how innocent this requirement may look, it must turn on a red light in the analyst’s head.
 A skilled analyst should realize that besides the business need (an opportunity to give advertisers more information), the statement also includes a solution (to implement a web portal).
-This is dangerous because the analyst has not been involved in the solution definition process and cannot answer the crucial questions:
+This is dangerous because the analyst has not been involved in the solution definition process and cannot answer crucial questions:

 - Have all possible solution alternatives been evaluated?